Maurizio Giuliano

-Maurizio Giuliano (born 1975) is an Italian United Nations official, traveller, author and journalist.
+Maurizio Giuliano (born 1975) is an Italian-British United Nations official, traveller, author and journalist.
 As of 2004 he was, according to the Guinness Book of World Records, the youngest person to have visited all sovereign nations of the world (aged 28 years and 361 days).
 He has worked for various international organizations in the field of media relations.

 Personal life and education

 Giuliano is the son of a lawyer father and a housewife mother.
 He has lived in Cuba, Chile and Indonesia.

-After completing high school in Milan and in Manchester, he earned a degree from the University of Oxford in 1996 and a master's degree from the University of Cambridge in 1997.
-At University College, Oxford, he studied Philosophy, Politics, and Economics, specialising in Latin America and eastern Europe.
+After completing high school in Milan and in Manchester, he earned a degree from the University of Oxford in 1996, studying Philosophy, Politics, and Economics at University College, specialising in Latin America and eastern Europe.
 While at Oxford, he was a member of the Oxford University L'Chaim Society.
+He also earned a master's degree from the University of Cambridge in 1997.

 As of 1998, he was a researcher at the Centre for Social Studies (CESOC) in Santiago, Chile.